bootdotdev/blog/content/golang/bitbanged-spi-in-go-an-explanation.md

 I quickly threw together a prototype in Python using the standard [Python GPIO library](https://pypi.org/project/RPi.GPIO/), and was satisfied with the initial results.
 It was apparent however that for a more industrial solution we needed an application that was:

 - **Faster** — Able to support more operations per second at lower memory and CPU usage.
-- **Compiled** — We didn’t want anyone to be able to pop out the Compute Module and steal our source code.
+- **Compiled** — We didn't want anyone to be able to pop out the Compute Module and steal our source code.
 - **Maintainable** — We had a very small team, and none of us were very experienced with firmware so we wanted to abstract up a bit if possible.

 I considered C++ at first.
 C++ is about as fast as it gets, and is a compiled language.
-I’m quite comfortable in C++ and have written many applications using it, but we ultimately decided on Go instead for the simple fact the concurrent programming in Go is as easy as it gets.
+I'm quite comfortable in C++ and have written many applications using it, but we ultimately decided on Go instead for the simple fact the concurrent programming in Go is as easy as it gets.
 C++ may run a bit faster, but we knew that if we wrote this particular program in Go, it would likely be about half the size (in lines of code) and we were more confident in our ability to keep the code clean and maintainable.

 It is important to note that the program in question was doing a lot more than just the data collection via SPI interface with an ADC component.
 There were user inputs, data displays, etc. It was to be a highly concurrent program.